hexanal/fredmercy-blog/LOG.md

 ## "dynamic" linking?

 - shit like: [a link whose URL might change in the future](${url:the-page-id-slug-or-whatever})
+    - could a zorg plugin output a JSON with all the "routes", and then... you know? no, I don't know...
     - or: have something that generates a unique id for a permalink? (based on what? `id`?) -> perma-id ?
         - or just a friggin permalink, straight up
     - might be a combination of both things